rivasbolinga/Image-Gallery/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank - [ Microverse] **![](https://img.shields.io/badge/Microverse-blueviolet)**
+I would like to thank **![](https://img.shields.io/badge/Microverse-blueviolet)**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>